Setting Goals for Your Membership Business: A Practical Process

 Setting goals for your membership is an essential part of fuelling continuous growth.

-Actually following it through and achieving it is a whole other challenge.
+Actually following them through and achieving your goals is a whole other challenge.

 And often that's where people fall short.

 To make sure you get where you want to go, you need to have a solid process, one that not only ensures that the goals you're setting are realistic, but also achievable.

 Setting unrealistic goals without a clear plan of action pretty much guarantees failure.